Overview of oak wilt

 The Iowa State University Plant and Insect Diagnostic Clinic can help you to investigate and confirm if you plant has this disease.
 Please see our website for current forms, fees, and instructions on collecting and packing samples.
 Contact information for each states diagnostic laboratory for U.S. residents can be located at the NPDN website.
 If you have a sample from outside of Iowa, please DO NOT submit it to the Plant and Insect Diagnostic Clinic without contacting us.

-Sampling time: July to October.
+Sampling time: July to early October.
 Stop collecting samples after annual leaf fall begins in the fall.
 Avoid pruning or taking oak samples between the months of April and June.
-This is the high-risk period for oak wilt transmission, where both peak spore mat formation and peak insect vector flight coincide.
+This is the high-risk period for oak wilt transmission, where both peak spore and mat formation and peak insect vector flight coincide.

 Oak wilt sampling checklist